center-for-threat-informed-defense/attack-flow/README.md

 | Attack Flow Designer | A GUI tool for building Attack Flows.
 (See "Getting Started" below)|

 ## Getting Started
+At a high level, Attack Flow is a machine-readable representation of a sequence of actions and assets along with knowledge properties about those actions and assets.
+This representation is composed of five main objects: the *flow* itself, a list of *actions*, a list of *assets*, a list of knowledge *properties*, and a list of causal *relationships* between the actions and assets.
+Each of these five objects includes a set of *required* and *optional* fields.
+Attack Flow uses MITRE ATT&CK to describe specific adversary behaviors.

 Once you familiarize yourself with [the Attack Flow specification](/docs/attack-flow-schema.md), try using the Attack Flow Designer GUI to view or create your own Attack Flow.
 To get started: